Aromatherapy

 Kapha Dosha – (Water & Earth)

-The Kapha nature is cool, heavy, and slow, and it can be balanced by using stimulating, warming, and cleansing aromatics.
+The Kapha nature is calm, heavy, and slow, and it can be balanced by using stimulating, warming, and cleansing aromatics.
 Essential oils to use would be anise, basil, bergamot, camphor, cedarwood, cinnamon, clary sage, clove, eucalyptus, frankincense, ginger, grapefruit, neroli, myrrh, rosemary, sage, sweet orange, and wintergreen.

 Carrier oils: mustard seed, almond, and grape seed oil.